 1. Tito Taglish: designing a language learning app

 According to user research, young Filipinx people who aren’t fluent in the Filipino language want to learn Taglish, a hybrid of Tagalog and English that is widely used in the Philippines.
-Despite the existence of popular language learning programs such as Duolingo, these platforms do not provide any Filipino language options.
+Despite popular language learning programs like Duolingo, these platforms do not provide Filipino language options.

-Tito Taglish built and constructed a responsive website and prototyped a mobile app to inspire young Filipinos to learn Taglish, despite a significant market gap.
+Despite a significant market gap, Tito Taglish built and constructed a responsive website and prototyped a mobile app to inspire young Filipinos to learn Taglish.

 2. GnO Well Being